 Liquid metal embrittlement(LME) is a phenomenon where certain metals like Al and steels undergo brittle failure when stressed in contact with liquid metals like Zn, Sn, Pb, etc. One of the challenges in the welding industry is cracking due to LME observed on spot welds of Zn-coated High Strength Steel.
 Liquid zinc penetration results in a drastic reduction in the strength and ductility of the steel.
 The most common location of a crack in spot weld has reported the edges of the sheet/electrode indentation region (weld shoulders).

 Why LME happens?

 Many researchers analyze the factors including mechanical conditions and chemical changes during welding.
-Here we list up part of the critical factors suggested by researchers: temperature, stress, and liquid Zn.
+Here we list up part of the critical factors suggested by researchers: temperature, stress, liquid Zn, and material susceptibility.

 1) Critical temperature

 The temperature plays important role in LME.
 It makes Zn coating melted and also reduce the fracture energy of steel.
 The SORPAS® simulation shows the development of nodal temperature at this area.
 Generated heat at weld shoulder cannot be cooled down due to a lack of contact with electrode, thus temperature goes over 700c.
 Many researchers use this temperature development to understand and predict the occurrence of LME crack.
 They pointed out the temperature at edges of the sheet/electrode indentation region increases within the ductility trough range, which explains why this area is LME sensitive region in normal spot welding case.

 2) Tensile stress